Repositorios-de-Estudio/ingles-IELTS_University/README.md

    1. Academic writing is not usually personal
    2. Observing the world as an onlooker
 9. Writers often use ‘there is’ or ‘there are’, to present new information to the reader
+10. Present simple is used for permanent situations
+11. Present continuos is used for temporary or changing situations
-10. It's quite common to use a plural noun without "the" to do this
+12. It's quite common to use a plural noun without "the" to do this
-11. Quantity expressions for groups:
+13. Quantity expressions for groups:
     1. Large groups: ‘the majority’ and ‘most’, Nearly everyone, many, almost all
     2. Small groups: ‘a few’ and ‘some’, not many
+14. Clausure
+    1. Simple
+       1. subject + verb + rest
+       2. ej: {Bananas + grow + in hot contries}
+    2. Compound
+       1. subject + verb + , (coma) + linking word + simple clausure
+       2. ej: {This + is + the beginning of a worldwide epidemic} + , + and + {the situation + is + very worrying}
+       3. Linken words:
+           1. but	=> to give contrasting information
+           2. or => to give another possibility
+           3. and	=> to give additional information
+           4. so	=> to show a result
+    3. Complex sentence
+        1. simple clause + subordinator + simple clause
+        2. ej: {Jogging + increases the heart rate} + because + {the heart + is working hard to pump more blood around the body.}
+        3. ej: Whereas + {jogging + increases the heart rate + , + {yoga + improves flexibility and balance}}
+        4. Subordinators:
+           1. although =>	to show something unexpected
+           2. when =>	to show time or sequence
+           3. because =>	to give a reason
+           4. whereas =>	to compare

 ### Structure